alex-fe/SEC-information-tables/README.md

 1. First fetch the CIK data from the user parameters or from `cik.csv`.
 If getting from `cik.csv`, pickle the dataframe for faster future queries.
 2. Search the pickled SEC DataFrame based on parameters (cik, start date, end date, position) for `P-Purchase` transactions.
 If unable to find the data based on parameters, query the [SEC Edgar](https://www.sec.gov) site, adding the pulled data to the pickle.
 3. Return an html table (`--html`) with data found in parameters, an `.html` is created.
 If no data is found, message indicating situation is printed.
+4. Headers can be dynamically sorted.
+More info about that [here](https://mottie.github.io/tablesorter/docs/)

 E.G for querying Forward Industries Inc
 ```